-- 10. Approval of the annual Commercial Property Strategy and amendments - 11.
-Approval for: - a) grant and renewal of occupational leases of property at open market value of more than £200,000 per annum. - b) grant of ground leases at an open market value of a rental greater than the value of £100,000 per annum or up to a capital premium payment of £250,000. - c) restructure of ground leases at an open market value of a rental greater than the value of £100,000 per annum or up to a capital premium payment of £250,000. - d) the disposal of the freehold in land at an open market value over £100,000 subject to consultation with ward councillors and the Chief Finance Officer. - e) the disposal of property or leases for less than market value subject to an independent valuer's report and where the undervalue does not exceed that set out in relevant legislation (£2m). - f) the acquisition of freeholds or assets with a consideration or premium over £500,000
+- 10. Approval of the annual Commercial Property Strategy and amendments. - 11.
+Approval for: - a) grant and renewal of occupational leases of property at open market value of more than £200,000 per annum. - b) grant of ground leases at an open market value of a rental greater than the value of £100,000 per annum or over a capital premium payment of £250,000. - c) restructure of ground leases at an open market value of a rental greater than the value of £100,000 per annum or over a capital premium payment of £250,000. - d) the disposal of the freehold in land at an open market value over £100,000. - e) the disposal of property or leases for less than market value subject to an independent valuer's report and where the undervalue does not exceed that set out in relevant legislation. - f) the acquisition of freeholds or assets with a consideration or premium over £500,000